 Once you’ve mixed the unsanded grout with Grout Boost or water, let the mixture stand for 5-10 minutes, then re-mix it.
 Also remember to periodically re-mix the grout to keep it from drying out.

 Then you’ll want to wipe away the excess grout with a damp sponge.
 Periodically clean out your sponge.
 Repeat this process several times, but start to limit the amount of water you use in the sponge.
 Let it dry for a couple hours then wipe away again with a slightly damp sponge to remove any haze.
+Trust me, buy these sponges before you try to install a kitchen backsplash!

 We waited about 24 hours before we caulked.
 You’ll want to hit where your new backsplash meets your countertops and where it meets the bottom of the cabinets.
 I have a little trick on this to get super smooth lines, but I’ll wait until tomorrow to share.
 For now, let’s just take a look at the finished backsplash…